Miguel Baptista

-Miguel Marques Baptista (born 10 September 1993 in Alcobaça) is a Portuguese footballer who plays for Marinhense as a midfielder/striker.
+Miguel Marques Baptista (born 10 September 1993 in Alcobaça) is a Portuguese footballer who plays for Marinhense as an attacking midfielder.

 Career

 Eastbourne Borough

 Baptista made his Borough debut on the 8 August 2015 on the first day of the season against Maidenhead United and played the full 90 minutes, Borough lost 2–1.
 He scored his first goal for the club on the 12 September against Basingstoke in a 5–1 win.

 In late February 2016, Baptista was loaned out to Lewes for a month.